 This step applies only to RGBA component groups.
-If CONVOLUTION_1D is enabled, the one-dimensional convolution filter is applied only to the image passed to TexImage1D, CopyTexImage1D, and CopyTexSubImage1D.
-If CONVOLUTION_2D is enabled, the two-dimensional convolution filter is applied only to the two-dimensional images passed to DrawPixels, CopyPixels, ReadPixels, TexImage2D, TexSubImage2D, CopyTexImage2D, and CopyTexSubImage2D.
-If SEPARABLE_2D is enabled, and CONVOLUTION_2D is disabled, the separable two-dimensional convolution filter is applied only to these same images.
+If CONVOLUTION_1D is enabled, the one-dimensional convolution filter is applied only to the one-dimensional texture images passed to TexImage1D, TexSubImage1D, CopyTexImage1D, and CopyTexSubImage1D, and returned by Get-TexImage (see section 6.1.4) with target TexTure_1D.
+If CONVOLUTION_2D is enabled, the two-dimensional convolution filter is applied only to the two-dimensional images passed to DrawPixels, CopyPixels, ReadPixels, TexImage2D, TexSubImage2D, CopyTexImage2D, CopyTexSubImage2D, and CopyTexSubImage3D, and returned by GetTexImage with target Texture_2D.
+If Separable_2D is enabled, and Convolution_2D is disabled, the separable two-dimensional convolution filter is instead applied these images.